Tianxiang-C/SCI-Cream/content/authors/wang-siqi/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
-WANG Siqi (王思祺) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+WANG Siqi (王思祺) is an undergraduate student majoring in Industrial/ Organizational Psychology.
+She is currently studying on
+1)	the project about moderators influencing the relationship between intuitive eating level and BMI.
+2)	The Chinese translation of Fear of Food Questionnaire.